Uuwai/Uuwai/README.md

 - 👋 Hi, I’m @Uuwai
 - 👀 I’m interested in Open Source and AI
 - 🌱 I’m currently learning HTML, CSS.
 - only on github, if you saw me on Youtube, X , or Other socials, that isn't me.
+And I don't play Gacha Games.
 - :mending_heart:

 <!---